-We have audited the financial statements of MTN International Proprietary Limited ('the Company') set out on pages 10 to 43, which comprise the Statement of Financial Position as at 31 December 2023, and the Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year then ended, and Notes to the Financial Statements, including a summary of significant Accounting Policies.
+We have audited the financial statements of MTN International Proprietary Limited ('the Company') set out on pages 10 to 43, which comprise the Statement of financial position as at 31 December 2024, and the Statement of profit or loss and other comprehensive income, Statement of changes in equity and Statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of MTN International Proprietary Limited as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of MTN International Proprietary Limited ('the Company') as at 31 December 2024, and its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board and the requirements of the Companies Act of South Africa.